Measurer’s Interpretations and Recommendations

 §III-4.0 Basic Rules Governing Deviations from the Specifications: If a Fleet wishes to experiment with or otherwise permit a deviation from the Specifications, approval for such experiment or deviation shall be obtained from the National Measurer.
 The National Measurer may set certain terms, conditions and reporting requirements on any such experiment or deviation.

-The Technical Committee and National Measurer have authorized and encourages the experimental use of the current mainsail loose footed (leaving the foot bolt-rope out of the boom groove) in local fleet racing per local fleet Sailing Instructions for the 2012 season.
+The Technical Committee and National Measurer have authorized and encourages the experimental use of the current mainsail loose footed (leaving the foot bolt-rope out of the boom groove) in local fleet racing per local fleet Sailing Instructions.
 Use of a clew strap is also allowed.
 Results of the local fleet racing with the mainsail loose footed are to be reported to Technical Committee.

-The use of a small spinnaker for local fleet racing is permitted for use as a training sail for the 2012 season.
+The use of a small spinnaker for local fleet racing is permitted for use as a training sail.
 Approval is granted for individual fleets to adopt the use of a small spinnaker for use in Shields racing according to the following conditions:

 - The use of the small spinnaker is only approved for racing within a local fleet and not approved for regatta use.